 The best place to put a shoe rack is in the entryway.
 Even if you don’t have a hallway entrance at home, you can still manage your own mudroom.
 This is where you and your family will remove their shoes and change into comfortable slippers.

 During the winter season, Nordics remove their outdoor shoes at the door.
 Some residences even have a no-shoes-in-the-house policy all year round.
-I personally vouch for using a different footwear indoors to maintain cleanliness inside your house.
+I personally vouch for using different footwear indoors to maintain cleanliness inside your house.

 Create an area where you can sit and pause